-You may find you need to place a few fingers on the side of your head to provide better accuracy when clicking, but I’ll take this over having to repeatedly tap an earbud into my skull just to pause my music.
-You get a wide range of activities — four actions per earbud — using single, double, triple and long-press clicks.
+You may find you need to place a few fingers on the side of your head to provide better accuracy when clicking, but I’ll take that over having to repeatedly tap an earbud into my skull just to pause my music.
+You get a wide range of activities — four actions per earbud — using single, double, triple, and long-press clicks.

-All the big tasks are covered: Play/pause, track skip/back, call answer/end, HearThrough mode on/off, and voice assistant.
-The only downside is that you have no say over what they do.
-Each earbud and each click combo has a set action, which means you’ll just have to memorize them.
-On the upside, the Elite 75t do offer volume control — many models, including all AirPods, do not.
+All the big tasks are covered: Play/pause, track skip/back, call answer/end, HearThrough mode on/off, volume, and voice assistant.
+The only downside is that — for the moment — you have no say over what each button does.
+Each earbud and each click combo has a set action, but Jabra tells us that an update to the Jabra Sound+ app coming in 2020 will enable “MyControls,” a button-function customization feature.

 It’s your call

 Jabra has a long history of making Bluetooth headsets with great call quality, and the Elite 75t do not disappoint.
 The four-mic array easily contends with a variety of environments, and callers found it easy to hear me (and I, them).